FACULTY & STAFF

 |Send E–mail||Office: Theatre 205||585–3205|

-Kramer holds an M.F.A. in directing from Yale School of Drama and a B.A. from Haverford College, and is a member of the Society for Stage Directors and Choreographers (SDC) and the Dramatists Guild.
-He has been artistic director of Salt Lake Shakespeare, associate artistic director of Spiral Stage, and assistant to the artistic director of Circle Repertory Theatre.
-Kramer was also drama editor for the Kenyon Review.
+Kramer holds an M.F.A. in directing from Yale School of Drama and a B.A. from Haverford College, and is a member of the the Stage Directors and Choreographers Society (SDC) and the Dramatists Guild.
+He was a Founding Artistic Director of Salt Lake Shakespeare, Associate Artistic Director of Spiral Stage, and Assistant to the Artistic Director of Circle Repertory Theatre.
+Kramer was also Drama Editor for the Kenyon Review.
 Previous teaching includes Kenyon College (where he was chair of Dance and Theatre), Bowdoin College, and Fordham University at Lincoln Center.